vividos/RemotePhotoTool/SupportedCameras.md

 Some models support remote capture and live viewfinder.
 Note that the cameras are only supported on Windows XP.
 You may need to install a WIA driver for your camera before it is recognized by Windows.
-When unsure how to connect, set the mode dial to "Play", as if to watch images.
+When unsure how to connect, set the mode dial to "Play", as if to review images.
 All cameras are connected using a USB cable.

+Notes:

+- Some models may not support enumerating image formats; these are the PowerShot, IXY DIGITAL, and DIGITAL IXUS models issued prior to the PowerShot G3, S45, S230, IXY DIGITAL 320, DIGITAL IXUS v3.

+- PowerShot S10 and S20 models don't support remote release control (they may support file retrieval in the future).

+- Camera settings can't be controlled for the IXY DIGITAL, DIGITAL IXUS, and PowerShot S100 models.

 **Powershot G series**

 - Powershot G1
-- Powershot G2
+- Powershot G2 (`tested and works`)
 - Powershot G3
 - Powershot G5
 - Powershot G6